The Future of Liberty

 Mitch Daniels (23:35):

-But you do say there that among other things that government today is inimitable to the virtues of self-government in at least two ways.
-One, by fostering dependency, second by encouraging and practicing incivility and aggressiveness and so forth.
-That's a kind of a dispiriting, can't argue with it, but it's sort of a dispiriting analysis.
+But you do say there that, among other things, that government today is inimical to the virtues of self‑government in at least two ways: first, by fostering dependency; second, by encouraging and practicing incivility and aggressiveness and so forth.
+That’s a kind of dispiriting, you can’t argue with it, but it’s still a dispiriting analysis.

 George F. Will (24:08):

-In 1964, the year Goldwater ran and lost 44 states.
-I can pick 'em, can I?
-The public was asked in a poll, do you expect the government to do the right thing all the time or almost all the right time, and the answer was 70%.
+In 1964, the year Goldwater ran and lost 44 states, I can pick ’em, can’t I?
+The public was asked in a poll, “Do you expect the government to do the right thing all the time or almost all of the time?” and the answer was 70% of the time.

 Mitch Daniels (26:04):